 In a disc brake system, brake pads are attached to brake rotors.
 When brake pads become severely worn, the rotors are left bare and can become damaged.
 Replacing rotors can be costly, making regular brake inspections and maintenance worthwhile.

 In a drum brake system, brake drums operate similarly to brake rotors.
-Warning signs that brake drums need to be replaced include hand brake not working, shaking from rear end of vehicle when braking, and pulling of vehicle either left or right when braking.
+Warning signs that brake drums need to be replaced include hand brake not working, shaking from the rear end of the vehicle when braking, and pulling of the vehicle either left or right when braking.

 The master cylinder in your disc brake system sends fluid to the calipers that enable the brake pads to slow your vehicle.
 There are two main types of brake calipers which are floating and fixed.
 Floating calipers are less expensive than fixed, however are not known to perform as well and can become compromised easily from dirt and contaminants.
 They move in and out to create friction with the rotors to slow the vehicle.
 Fixed calipers do not move and are generally preferred over floating calipers.
 Like the rest of the brake system, regular wear can cause the need for repairs.
 When calipers are compromised they can decrease fuel efficiency and generate excessive heat in the brake system.